Term of the Moment

 The Pandemic Changed Everything

 This 2021 issue of PC Magazine highlighted many cities with good Internet service and comfortable living.
-If a job entails viewing a computer screen all day, it may make little difference where the computer is.
 In developed countries, the COVID pandemic dramatically changed the workplace.
 (Image courtesy of PCMag.com.)